Loveladies, New Jersey

-Loveladies is a neighborhood and unincorporated community located in the northernmost portion of Long Beach Township, in Ocean County, New Jersey, United States.
+Loveladies is a neighborhood and unincorporated community located in the northernmost portion of Long Beach Township, in Ocean County, in the U.S. state of New Jersey.
 The area is on Long Beach Island, between Barnegat Light and Harvey Cedars.

 History

 In 1871, a location of the United States Life-Saving Service was established in the area.
 There was a small, 10 acre island in the bay adjacent to the station which was owned by a man named Thomas Lovelady.
 The area was called Lovelady's, which eventually evolved to Loveladies.
 It has frequently been noted on lists of unusual place names.

 Beaches

 All of Loveladies' beaches are open to the public.
 There are four access points off of Long Beach Boulevard for visitor access, all of which have free public parking available: